shannu1508/ViT-BrainTumor/README.md

 python test.py
 ```

 Replace the image path in the script with your target image.
-The model predicts the tumor class, and a confidence level is displayed along with a visual bar chart saved as `prediction_result.png`.
+The model predicts the tumor class, and the confidence level is displayed along with a bar chart saved as `prediction_result.png`.

 ![result](/prediction_result.png)

 ## Results

-The model achieves competitive accuracy in classifying tumor images across four distinct classes.
+The model achieves a 95.58% accuracy in classifying tumor images across four distinct classes.
 Performance metrics, including accuracy and loss plots, are available in the repository.